BtbN/FFmpeg-Builds/README.md

 - The last build of each month is kept for two years.
 - The last 14 daily builds are kept.
+- This is currently disabled.
+- Will be enabled soon

 ## Package List